seho-dev/typescript-rust/README.md

 + [typescript-jit]: Takes an AST representation and creates an executable script.

 **State:**
-+ Parser: Templates and Async/Await are missing.
++ Parser: Async/Await are missing.
 + JIT: Creates functional binary code for functions.

 ## Why?